pygfx/wgpu-py/docs/reference_gui.rst

     run()

-At the moment this selects either the GLFW or Jupyter backend, depending on the enviornment.
+At the moment this selects either the GLFW, Qt, or Jupyter backend, depending on the enviornment.
 The ``WgpuCanvas`` has a ``handle_event()`` method that can be overloaded (by subclassing ``WgpuCanvas``) to process user events.
 See the `event spec <https://jupyter-rfb.readthedocs.io/en/latest/events.html>`_.

+Gui backends that support the auto-gui mechanics, implement ``WgpuAutoGui``.

+.. autoclass:: wgpu.gui.WgpuAutoGui
+    :members:

 Support for Qt